 Other sites in Veria, Greece

-The award-winning Public Library is also worth the visit, as well as the Old Court of Justice and the tower of Princess Vergina.
+The award-winning public library is also worth a visit as are the Old Court of Justice and the tower of Princess Vergina.

-Monuments from Ottoman rule include the Twin Baths and the Bridge of Karachmet as well as three different mosques; the Medresse Mosque, Chounkiar Mosque and Orta Mosque.
+Monuments from Ottoman rule include the Twin Baths and the Bridge of Karachmet as well as three different mosques, namely the Medresse Mosque, Chounkiar Mosque, and Orta Mosque.

 The Ancient Roman Road, known as Via Egnatia, is a testimony of the power Veria had on the spiritual and financial spheres of Greece at the time.

-The Old Cathedral, built between 1070-1080, is one of the greatest churches of the middle Byzantine period.
+The Old Cathedral, built between 1070 to 1080, is one of the greatest churches of the Middle Byzantine period.
 The church has frescoes that date back to the 12th, 13th and 14th centuries.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!